laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Add info button on most elements
 - Stop all globals (singletons as well).
 Do I have any? => styles
 - Check out perf.

+## Data strategy

+Local is the source of truth.
+Always save and persist locally.
+Only when saving workouts or completed workouts => also send to server.
+Only when something goes wrong when requesting the local db => try to fetch via backend.

 ## Errors